vectordotdev/vector/website/docs/reference/sinks/gcp_pubsub.md

   templateable={false}
   type={"bool"}
   unit={null}
-  warnings={[{"visibility_level":"option","text":"Setting this to `false` means the certificate will be checked for validity, but the negotiation will continue regardless of the result of that check.","option_name":"verify_certificate"}]}
+  warnings={[{"visibility_level":"option","text":"Setting this to `false` means the certificate will be loaded and checked for validity, but the handshake will not attempt to verify the certificate.","option_name":"verify_certificate"}]}
   >

 #### verify_certificate